simbav911/dart-naujas-btcz.rock/content/en/news/2021-02-02-whattomine-update-for-bitcoinz.md

 image: "/images/news/BTCZ-Update_NEWS_Whatomine-400x250.jpg"
 ---

-WhatToMine has updated the information  for BITCOINZ.
+WhatToMine has updated the information  forBITCOINZ.

 The platform has added the new site address getbtcz.com and the refreshed BTCZ logo.

-Whattomine is the most popular platform among the cryptocurrency miners that use in order to track the profitability for each... read more
+Whattomineis the most popular platform among thecryptocurrencyminersthat use in order to track the profitability for eachProof of Workcoin.